 DMR successfully completed the feasibility and design of the building, including management of a challenging site due to topography and easements.
 The two-story, 73,000 square foot facility includes 17 classrooms, a multi-purpose gymnasium/auditorium, a multi-media center, therapy and work rooms, a physical therapy pool, an adaptive playground, and music, art and pre-vocational classrooms.
 Each of these facilities support the educational, therapeutic and social services for blind and multi-disabled students from birth through 21 years old.

-Among many sustainable design elements within the LEED certified building, DMR designed a series of permanent educational signage highlighting sustainable aspects of the building which were printed with high contract lettering and Braille.
+The LEED Certified building includes many sustainable design elements, including series of permanent educational signage printed with high contract lettering and Braille.